wernerglinka/ms-start-docs/src/sections/text-audio.md

       header: "h1"
       subtitle: "Media Section Composed from Text and Audio Partials"
       prose: |-
-        A section component that renders the controls for an audio source combined with a text area.
-The audio source may be either an mp3 or ogg file.
-The text area may be formatted with markdown.
-In addition, the audio player may have a thumbnail image.
-The audio player location default is right, but may be reversed by setting the `isReverse` field to true.
+        A dynamic and feature-rich section component that seamlessly combines audio controls, text content, and optional thumbnail images for an engaging and informative user experience.
+This component is designed to provide a comprehensive multimedia presentation on your website, offering flexibility and customization to suit your content needs.

+        Here are the key features and functionalities of this component:

+        **Audio Controls:** The core function of this component is to render audio controls for a seamless listening experience.
+It supports audio sources in both `mp3` and `ogg` formats, ensuring compatibility with a wide range of audio files and browsers.
+Users can easily play, pause and adjust volume.

+        **Text Area with Markdown:** Accompanying the audio player is a text area that allows you to present content formatted with Markdown.
+This feature gives you the freedom to provide context, descriptions, or additional information related to the audio content.
+Markdown's flexibility enables you to style and structure text for optimal readability and engagement.

+        **3Optional Thumbnail Image:** Enhance your multimedia presentation by including an optional thumbnail image associated with the audio player.
+This image adds visual appeal and context to the audio content, making it more engaging and informative.

+        **Layout Flexibility:** By default, the audio player is positioned on the left side of the text area.
+However, you have the flexibility to reverse this layout by setting the `isReverse` field to `true`.

         Sound Effect by <a href="https://pixabay.com/users/kamhunt-27612606">Kammerin Hunt</a> from <a href="https://pixabay.com/sound-effects/">Pixabay</a>